for Nikon digital cameras

 Since August 2010 Nikon offers a free of charge download of its Nikon View NX2 software!
 Click here to download this improved editing software.

-As per March 17, 2015 you may download Nikon ViewNX-i and/or Nikon ViewNX-Movie Editor.
+As per March 17, 2015 you may download for free Nikon ViewNX-i and/or Nikon ViewNX-Movie Editor.
 Both offering flexible RAW processing and image adjustment using Capture NX-D that can be directly accessed from ViewNX-i.

 Nikon Capture is an accessory software with many features for users of Nikon cameras which support the NEF or RAW file formats.
 It includes: